 How to pronounce Puerto Varas: Pwer-toh BAH-rass

-This is a few blocks up the hill, away from the centre of town.
-Disappointingly, when we turned up at the famous white and red church Iglesia Sagrado Corazon de Jesus, it didn’t look much like the classic photos as many buildings had since been built between the church and the lake, obscuring the view.
+This is usually top of people’s list of Puerto Varas things to do.
+It sits a few blocks up the hill, away from the centre of town.
+Disappointingly, when we turned up at the famous white and red church German-style Iglesia Sagrado Corazon de Jesus, it didn’t look much like the classic photos as many buildings had since been built between the church and the lake, obscuring the view.

-Life on the lakefront
+2. Experience life on the lakefront

 For us, the beauty in this peaceful town was its cosy coffee shops and restaurants (we recommend Cassis Cafe for excellent pizza and ice cream, plus proper coffee).
-Warning, these establishments are a little pricey, but it’s worth it once you’re sipping espresso with views of the lake and volcano in front of you.
+Warning, these establishments are a little pricey, but it’s worth it once you’re sipping espresso with views of the Llanquihue Lake and Osorno Volcano in front of you.

-Enjoying the surrounding nature
+4. Enjoy the surrounding nature